Yue-Zhengyuan/Lectures/Classical_Mechanics/Intro_to_Linear_Algebra/1-Linear_Transformation.md

     You must be aware that **this does not mean that they are the standard basis**.

-- Two different vectors may have the same components along different sets of basis vectors.
+- Two vectors of the same components will be different if the sets of basis vectors used to construct them are not the same.

     <center>